wjunkin/moodle-quiz_liveviewgrid/README.txt

      and added || $qattemptstep->state == 'todo' in locallib to handle preferredbehaviour=immediatefeedback.
 Changes for version 1.2.32.
 Added a feature so that teachers could see the progress students were making in a quiz.
 Changes for version 1.2.33.
 Don't carry singleqid to the next quiz.
+Changes for version 1.2.38.
+Checked against Moodle coding guidelines and remove all reference to lesson module.